Financial-Times/origami-website/_components/initialising.md

 # {{ page.title }}

-Origami components that use JavaScript are **not** self initialising, unless you use the [Build Service](https://www.ft.com/__origami/service/build/v2/).
+Origami components that use JavaScript are **not** self initialising, unless you use the <a href="https://www.ft.com/__origami/service/build/v2/" class="o-typography-link--external">Build Service</a>.
 This means that when you add components to your page manually, the features that come with that component won't be available until you explicitly initialise them.

 <aside>The Build Service uses a component called <a href="https://registry.origami.ft.com/components/o-autoinit">o-autoinit</a> which will fire custom events that Origami components listen for in order to initialise their JavaScript.</aside>